 Quite possibly the simplest truly hydroponic system, a DWC setup consists of plant roots suspended across a reservoir of continually aerated nutrient solution.
 This can be through multiple plants (in baskets of clay pebbles, rockwool, or other growing hydroponic growing mediums) in a single reservoir, or a system of plants in several different reservoirs.

 Also known as flood and drain, ebb and flow systems are similar to DWC setups, but have periodic “flooding” of the growing tray followed by a “drainage” to remove the water and repeat the aeration process in an external reservoir.

 - Drip System

-Drip hydroponic systems are slightly more intricate and have a slow but constant supply of nutrient water dripping over the top of the roots (from above), which leads to constant exposure to air and nutrients – everything a plant needs for steady, healthy growth.
+Drip hydroponic systems are slightly more intricate and have a slow but constant supply of nutrient water dripping over the top of the roots from above, which leads to constant exposure to air and nutrients – everything a plant needs for steady, healthy growth.

 - Wick System

-Choose Your Cannabis Strain
+Step 5: Choose Your Cannabis Strain

-Heavy Yielding Indoor Strains For First-time Growers
+Heavy-Yielding Indoor Strains For First-Time Growers

 XL-Yielding Autoflowering Strains For Outdoors

 GG#4 Original Glue Auto is an autoflowering cannabis strain developed by FastBuds as a cross between the original GG#4 Original Glue and a Ruderalis.
 This Sativa-dominant autoflower is a surprisingly short 2-3' outdoors (60-100cm), does not need any special care, and gives off a magnificent lemon and pine aroma.
 Bringing in as much as 10.5oz/plant (300g/plant) after only 8-9 weeks from sprouting, GG#4 Original Glue Auto is a fantastic autoflower that adds a fresh touch to any grow space.